Tristan61/rh-ty-blog.github.io/docs/_posts/2025-11-17-Tristan_O_Brien.markdown

 todays time table looks intresting we have breakfast , ai , coral reef consensus and a sustainablilty project . today sounds like a good intresting day

-the breakfast was really nice and filling and i got to catch up with some of the other people on the group
+the breakfast was really nice and filling and i got to catch up with some of the other people on the group . we learned about ai and how it made and how to use notebooklm. i found that really intresting and very helpful and . we then helped ai learned what corral looks like . then we made a presientaion on rain gardens that we then had to present the project to the others and learned that it is easy enough to present to a small group .

+# Day 5